-The amounts indicated in this section should be identical to the ones indicated in the Budget Form - Annex 3 of your Application Form - therefore, we suggest that you fill in these fields only after the budget estimate has been finalised.
+The amounts indicated in this section should be identical to the ones indicated in the Financial Plan and Detailed forward budget - Annex 3 of your Application Form - therefore, we suggest that you fill in these fields only after the budget estimate has been finalised.

-4.3.2.2.
-Summary - Part B.2
+• Summary - Part B.2

-The summary must provide the reader with a clear understanding (who, what, where, when, how, why) of the proposal's objectives and its compliance with the objectives of the Call for proposals, under which it is submitted, as well as the content and activities to be carried out to achieve those objectives.
-Furthermore, the Applicant should present why the project is innovative and how the Partnership will build on the existing knowledge and create an added value at European level.
+The summary must provide the reader with a clear understanding of the proposal and its compliance with the objectives of the Call for proposals, under which it is submitted, as well as the content and activities to be carried out to achieve those objectives.